-Earnings momentum will continue in 2021 with earnings growth projected to rise by 38.0% in Asia ex-Japan (ex-Financials) according to estimates by some sell-side analysts.
+Earnings momentum will continue in 2021 with earnings growth projected to rise in Asia ex-Japan.
 Key sectors leading the recovery include the energy, consumer discretionary and industrials.
 Though, this is tempered by moderately higher valuations which has creeped up above historical averages.
 Liquidity conditions remain positive and with earnings visibility from Asian companies that are riding along a China-led economic recovery, Asia continues to be an ocean of growth potential as the region continues to grow.
+Selected Chinese consumer names which are less likely to be pressured by regulatory headwinds were deemed more favourable.